aswin-ideas2it/docs-rackspace/doc/style-guide/UI-content/ui-text-punctuation.rst

 Using punctuation consistently throughout a UI maintains a user-friendly and professional look.

-For more general information, see :ref:`punctuation`.
+For more general information, see `punctuation <http://rackerlabs.github.io/docs-rackspace/style-guide/style/punctuation.html>`_.

 Apostrophes and quotation marks